Three booked for cheating

-The Nakodar Sadar police have booked three persons, including a woman, on the charges of cheating and breach of trust.
-The police said Makhan Ram in his complaint alleged that the accused promised to secure a job for him in the Police Department for Rs 7 lakh.
+Phagwara: The Nakodar Sadar police have booked three persons, including a woman, on the charges of cheating and breach of trust.
+Investigating Officer (IO) and Shankar police post in-charge Gurnam Singh said Makhan Ram, a resident of Uggi village, in his complaint to the police alleged that the accused promised to secure a job for him in the Police Department for Rs 7 lakh.
 They cheated him of Rs 2 lakh.
+The IO said a case under Sections 420 (cheating) and 406 (breach of trust) of the IPC had been registered against the accused.
+OC

 Tribune Shorts